Bangkit-2022-NusaL/NusaL-CC/README.md

 This is Cloud Computing repository for NusaL application.

 # Introduction
-NusaL is an Android application supported with a REST API using the ExpressJs Framework for Node.js and MongoDB as the database to store the user data.
+NusaL is an Android application supported with a REST API using the ExpressJs Framework for Node.js and MongoDB as the database to **store the user data**.
 This API is then being deployed using Google App Engine (GAE) with its database (MongoDB) using a Virtual Machine from Google Compute Engine (GCE).

 # Deployment
 * **Google Cloud Platform (GCP)**